National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/installation/ubuntu.md

 ## Ruby version manager

-Ruby versions packaged in official repositories are not suitable to work with Consul Democracy, so we'll have to install it manually.
+Ruby versions packaged in official repositories are not suitable to work with Moucharaka Mouwatina, so we'll have to install it manually.

 First, we need to install Ruby's development dependencies: